Frequently Asked Questions: Training Program

 How are the projects chosen?
 Are they all voluntary?

-The Residency Program does require the Resident to complete one P&T Committee project, two MUEs and at least one project on each rotation (chosen by the rotation preceptor) in order to gain valuable and useful clinical practice management skills.
+The Residency Program does require the Resident to complete two P&T committee projects (local and regional), two MUEs and at least one project on each rotation (chosen by the rotation preceptor) in order to gain valuable and useful clinical practice management skills.
 All other projects are voluntary.
 In addition, Residents do get to choose their own ASHP-required major Resident Project.
 The Resident Project is selected very early in the residency year to allow adequate time for multiple committee approval and data collection and mining.

 How truly flexible is the Program?